 I have taken up painting, not because I possess any great talent but because it’s one of the few things I can do to distract my brain from its endless ruminations.
 I have tried meditation and I can’t do it; it’s no good telling me to calm my thoughts whilst sitting me down to do nothing.
 However something about mixing and throwing paint around seems to stop the chatter inside my head for a while.

 Well at least I’m not baking.
 It seems everyone sees their way out of the crisis as baking homemade cakes and bread.
 Not me.
 I don’t know how long I’d have to be in lockdown before I considered home baking a suitable activity for me; though I can safely say longer than nine weeks.
-If I took up baking I probably wouldn’t be able to fit through the door once we’re allowed out again, so painting may be a safer activity for me.

 I miss the adventure of travelling in the nomadic sense of the word; I miss travelling from place to place without a home to worry about or a bolt hole to go back to.
 There’s a programme on UK TV called Race Across the World (a similar concept to Amazing Race in the US) which features South and Central America and I spend an hour each week talking to an imaginary person next to me, saying ‘I’ve been there, I’ve been there too’ like a three year old.